Eugène Vintras

 Eugène Vintras (7 April 1807 – 7 December 1875) was a French religious mystic who founded the controversial sect known as the Œuvre de la Miséricorde ("Work of Mercy").
 He claimed to receive divine visions and to be the reincarnation of the prophet Elijah.
-Vintras's movement was marked by mysticism, ritual innovations, and opposition from both the Catholic Church and French authorities.
+Vintras' movement was marked by mysticism and ritual innovations, and it received opposition from both the Catholic Church and the French authorities.

 Early life and spiritual awakening

 Vintras was born in Bayeux, Normandy, in 1807, the illegitimate child of Marie Vintras.
 He spent part of his childhood in religious institutions and later worked as a tailor and a traveling salesman.
 Financial struggles marked his early life, and he eventually settled in Tilly-sur-Seulles.

 In November 1839, while employed at a cardboard factory, Vintras claimed to have had visions of Archangel Michael, the Virgin Mary and Saint Joseph.
 This event was followed by what he described as miraculous occurrences and spiritual communications, including a letter from a secret monarchist society known as the "Saviours of Louis XVII."
 The letter recognized Vintras as a divinely chosen prophet, ushering in a new spiritual era for France.